 Carbonzero’s business clients are able to broaden the scope of their emissions.
 Working with our expert staff and certified GHG accountants, organizations can identify specific activities that create carbon emissions.
 Contact us if you have additional questions.

 Not necessarily.
 If you reduce your carbon footprint, you reduce your contribution to climate change (which is a great thing!).
 To create a carbon offset, certain criteria and standards must be adopted in a manner that takes into account such things as leakage, permanence, additionality and unique ownership among others (see our definitions section for more details on these terms).

-Carbon neutral means contributing net zero addition of carbon dioxide (or CO2e) into the atmosphere.
+Carbon neutral means contributing net zero addition of carbon dioxide (CO2) into the atmosphere.
 To claim carbon neutrality, it doesn’t mean producing no emissions, but the net addition of emissions into the atmosphere is zero.
 This is primarily achieved through the purchase of carbon offsets.

 It is possible to become carbon neutral without offsetting, but to do so will most likely be very difficult and/or prohibitively costly.
 The reality of today’s world is that any energy use, including heating, cooling, electricity and transportation, emits carbon at some point.
 Though it is possible to provide transportation and energy completely carbon free, to do so would require technologies that are unaffordable or do not yet exist.

 No. Through the calculation of your carbon footprint, it is evident that the activities that create the greatest amount of emissions can be reduced through conservation.
 Conservation is encouraged to decrease our planet’s reliance on fossil fuels and wasting of our natural resources.